syselement/ine-notes/ejpt/penetration-testing-prerequisites/networking.md

 4. For every subdomain, step 3 is performed again on the authoritative DNS server.
 5. The resolver finally asks for the `host name resolution`, caches the response and returns it back to the client.

-> 📌 The 13 Root servers IP addresses are hardcoded in the configuration of the resolver and [publicly available](https://root-servers.org/).
+> 📌 The 13 [DNS Root servers](https://www.cloudflare.com/learning/dns/glossary/dns-root-server/) IP addresses are hardcoded in the configuration of the resolver and [publicly available](https://root-servers.org/).

 ### Reverse DNS Resolution